UX Research & Usability Audit

 Our testing revealed critical friction points that prevented users from completing basic tasks.
 The problems clustered around three areas identified in our heuristic evaluation: task functionality, search capabilities, and navigation clarity.

-FINDING #1: “VIP” Terminology Created Confusion
+Finding 1: “VIP” Terminology Created Confusion

 "Are they even doing reservations at the moment?" —Participant 2